kevinYCKim33/vendough-app/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project

+      Ruby on Rails is used to create Vendough.

 - [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)

       User has many dealings(transactions).